coderefinery/documentation/_episodes/04-sphinx.md

 * :ref:`search`
 ```

-- We will not use the `Indices and tables` section now, so remove it.
+- We will not use the `Indices and tables` section now, so remove it and everything below.
-- The top lines, starting with `..`, are a comment.
+- The top four lines, starting with `..`, are a comment.
 - The next lines are the table of contents.
 We can add content below:

 ```